UniversityOfHelsinkiCS/mobvita/documentation/OhtuProjectSpring2023Implementations.md

 ### Daily streak

 An information system for daily streak was implemented in the frontend.
 User can maintain their daily streak by doing 10 story snippets or 20 flashcards.
 After finishing the required tasks, a toaster telling about accomplished streak appears.
 The state of user's streak can be found in several places:
-- Elo chart in the page (a flame symbol and number of days streaked)
+- Elo chart in the home page (a flame symbol and number of streaked days)
 - Encouragement pop up in the home page
 - Profile page